pagullo-soft-dev/kstructs/README.md

 To see the list of existing examples you can run from the command line, execute ``gradlew tasks --group Application`` from the command line

-To run example ``Xxx``, use the existing _runXxxExample_ task executing ``gradlew runXxxExample`` from the command line
+To run example ``Xxx``, use the existing _runXxxExample_ task, executing ``gradlew runXxxExample`` from the command line

-All examples source code is located under _src/main/kstructs/examples_: check it.
+All examples' source code is located under _src/main/kstructs/examples_: check it out.

 ## License